bakkdoor/fancy/README.md

 additional Ruby libraries that run on Rubinius, including most C-extensions.

-It will support concurrency via the actor-model, including first-class futures and async operation semantics built into the language.
+It supports concurrency via the actor-model, including first-class futures and async message send semantics built into the language.

 For a quick feature overview, have a look at `doc/features.md` For a recent version of the code with syntax highlighting look here: